In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Lettuce-wrapped turkey burgers with tomato relish and sweet potato fries

-For these juicy paleo burgers, we rely on health-boosting spices like granulated garlic and sweet smoked paprika to add a triple dose of color, flavor, and antioxidants.
+For these juicy burgers, we bet on health-boosting spices like onion powder, garlic, and paprika to add a triple dose of color, flavor, and nutrients.

 In your bag

 - 1 organic romaine heart or other lettuce

 - 3 ounces organic grape or cherry tomatoes

 - 3 organic scallions

 - 4 or 5 sprigs organic fresh flat-leaf parsley